Discrimination in Saudi Arabia: Intra-tribal

 In the Arabian peninsula generally the tribe (qabila) refers not only to a blood relation but also to a social status.
 Tribal (qabili or asil) people assign themselves into inferior and superior tribes that assume purity in blood and root (asl).

-This form of discrimination has roots in the vicious tribal wars and conflicts which predated Saudi Arabia.
+This form of discrimination has roots in the vicious tribal wars and conflicts which predated Saudi Arabia and Islam.

 Matrimony between individuals of qabila and khadiri stock, and between individuals of superior and inferior tribes, is frowned upon.
 This is because qabili status itself depends on purity of paternal lineage.
 Children of mixed marriages would carry mixed blood which would reflect on the position of the tribe as a whole.

 Favoritism of one's own tribe to others in many matters, including those in which it is prohibited to do so such as in governmental affairs, is common.

 Khadiri

 In Najd region, all freeborn citizens who cannot claim tribal descent are unofficially called non-asil or Khadiri.
 This group included many of the urban tradesmen, artisans, merchants, and scholars of pre-oil Arabia.
 Historically, rule in Najd villages towns, and larger politics was regularly held by the tribal (asil) groups while Khadiri people generally were held to an inferior social status.

 Intermarrying with Khadiri can lead to an asil and resulting progeny losing their designation.

-Descendants of slaves (abid) are often considered Khadiri even if some have the name of tribes.
+Descendants of slaves (abid) from the period of slavery in Saudi Arabia are often considered Khadiri even if some have the name of tribes.
 This is because slaves used to take the name of the people they were serving.
 Use of the term abid is considered an insult.